pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	Re-enter new password for user [test-user]:
 	User [test-user] successfully updated

-If you intend to update password for a user, you can either pass it on the command line with ``--password`` argument or use ``-p`` flag as shown in the example above to be prompted for a new password.
+You can also pass it on the command line with ``--password`` argument, but this method is just to provide a simpler way for scripting and is not recommended.
+Users should use interactive password update as a preferred method.

-``user list`` command lists summary of all users.
+The ``user list`` command lists a summary of all users.
 It also accepts arguments to list all the details or specific fields for users.

 ::